 1. Free museums

 One of the best things to do in Rome is to visit its beauties which also include museums.
-It is good to know that on special occasions, museums are open for free.
+On special occasions, museums are open for free.
 When?
 Well, some of them are on the first Sunday of the month while some others are on the last Sunday of the month, but also for special celebrations or national days.
 On www.romeguide.it you can find the most updated list of museums and when they are open for free.
 But that is not all.
 Museums in Rome are free to visit for selected categories of people and discounted for some others.
 Visit www.museiincomuneroma.it to see if you are one of them!

 2. Choose the low season